InfectedPacket/Solfa/README.md

 Introduction
 ------------

 The *solfa* program is an implementation of the Solfa cipher, which a symmetric encryption mechanism to transform plain text messages from a natural language into musical notation.
-The encrypted message can then be transfered via sound to the recipient, which have been given the key to decrypt back the melody into the original message.
+The encrypted message can then be transfered via sound to the recipient, whom have been given the key to decrypt back the melody into the original message.

 Usage